floatingman/.emacs.d/readme.md

 4. cd into override/org-mode and run make
 5. cd into override/cedet and run make or on Windows run "emacs -Q -l cedet-build.el -f cedet-build" instead of make

+## Caveats
+Initially or when deleting the elpa directory, I have to start and stop emacs a few times to make sure everything gets installed.
+I also have to delete the org mode folder in the elpa directory, which gets installed because of another dependency I believe.
+Honestly, I don't use this much on Windows anymore so your mileage may vary.

 ## Customizations
 I have a symbolic linked directory, "personal", in my home directory to a dropbox folder I use for synchronizing my customizations, news feeds, passwords, etc.